tdauth/the-battle-of-the-teutoburg-forest/README.md

-# The Battle of the Teutoburg Forest
+# Battle of the Teutoburg Forest

 Warcraft III custom map featuring the famous [Battle of the Teutoburg Forest](https://en.wikipedia.org/wiki/Battle_of_the_Teutoburg_Forest).